oubino/locpix_points/labnotes.md

 ### ToDo

-1. Test process and debug it
+Visualise requires new environment to use python 3.10 - micromamba activate
+    - Visualise should either take in a parquet file or the data from pytorch geometric
+    - Visualise should show the edges between points
+    - Then visualise can start showing the features - colour coded or on the z axis maybe?

-2. Update readme (include how to run tests using bash tests/tests.sh)
+1. Update readme (include how to run tests using bash tests/tests.sh); also include visualise
-3. Write train script and update model
+2. Write train script and update model

-make decision on which length/area to use
+3. Address all warnings in code
+4. Implement script which analyses features of data - i.e. UMAP of user defined features, histograms all comparing the two classes etc.; this script should then also be able to take in the features we will derive from our graph neural network

+Take each cluster as a data point, have lots for cancer and lots for non cancer, if UMAP doesn't distinguish trial learning some features using PointNet or GraphNet and then use UMAP on these features - this could help - also just try linear analysis on these clusters make decision on which length/area to use

 --------------
 3. Create a template notebook for each experiment (each experiment different architecture, prediction (outcome, cancernotcancer), etc.)